khalidhuzain/indusai/README.md

 ## 🎓 About Indus AI Week

-Indus AI Week is a community-driven initiative aimed at:
+Indus AI Week is a govt-driven initiative aimed at:

 Spreading AI awareness